vipul2802/o365hq.com/content/services/On-premises Active Directory to Azure Active Directory Transition.md

 5. Review and approve engagement deliverables in a timely manner
 6. Request and approve all change management tickets (if applicable) in the Client environment
-7. Make sure all users have proper licenses assigned in Office 365 tenant
+7. Make sure all users have proper licenses assigned in Microsoft 365 tenant
 8. Provide access to physical and virtual servers, as needed
 9. Provide necessary remote and/or physical access to facility and